cacttus/Loft/notes.md

  Closure cl = nodetree_exec(); This seems to be the big one transmittance = alpha

+ transmittance rendered to a buffer radiance rendered to a buffer.

- porter duff blending is a kind of clip blending used by setting index int he layout specifier
+ Porter Duff blending is a kind of clip blending used by setting index int he layout specifier

  we don't need most of this crap for a simple minecraft clone.
 Just need a generic structure to support multiple vertex formats and render diffuse BSDF, etc to the screen.